 Project Expected Concrete Expected Concrete Outcomes Amount Components Outputs (US\$) Component 1 Output 1.1.1.
 Outcome 1.1.
 350,000 Develop town level master plans which integrate climate change adaptation into socially inclusive infrastructure, spatial planning and land- Training provided to district, provincial and national government staff on resilient infrastructure design.
 Female government staff must be represented 40 government staff, at least 15 of whom female, have increased capacity to design climate resilient urban infrastructure in small towns use management in Output 1.2.1.
 Outcome 1.2. and beyond the project area.
-Capacity built at District, Provincial and National level to plan for climateresilient infrastructure Training provided to district, provincial and national government staff on climate action mainstreamed urban planning.
+Capacity built at District, Provincial and National level to plan for climate- resilient infrastructure development and to maintain and Training provided to district, provincial and national government staff on climate action mainstreamed urban planning.
 Female government staff must be represented Output 1.3.1.
-60 government staff, at least 20 of whom female have capacity to develop climate resilient town master plans and two master plans approved, that support the development of resilient infrastructure, serving 57,144 people. development and to maintain and manage infrastructure Two master plans developed, using knowledge generated by the project, to both provide sustainable adaptation benefits to the infrastructure designed under this project and to enable the government to better plan for adaptation in other infrastructure, beyond that in the project area.
+Two master plans developed, using knowledge generated 60 government staff, at least 20 of whom female have capacity to develop climate resilient town master plans and two master plans approved, that support the development of resilient infrastructure, serving 57,144 people. manage infrastructure using knowledge generated by the project, to both provide sustainable adaptation benefits to the infrastructure designed under this project and to enable the government to better plan for adaptation in other infrastructure, beyond that in the project area.
 The master plans will include specific provisions for the development and climate change resilience of women.
 Component 2 Output 2.1.1.
-Outcome 2.1 4,000,000 Socially inclusive infrastructure built in target towns that protects people from climate change related impacts and New resilient infrastructure constructed in response to climate change impacts, including variability 57,144, people, 53.5% of whom are women, who currently have inadequate water and/or protective infrastructure, have access to year-round, clean water and protective infrastructure despite current climate hazards and future provides continuous services despite current and anticipated future changes in the climate changes in climate Component 3 Output 3.1.1.
+Outcome 2.1 4,000,000 Socially inclusive infrastructure built in target towns that protects people from climate change related impacts and New resilient infrastructure constructed in response to climate change impacts, including variability 57,144, people, 53.5% of whom are women, who currently have inadequate water and/or protective infrastructure, have access to year- round, clean water and protective infrastructure despite current climate hazards and future provides continuous services despite current and anticipated future changes in the climate changes in climate Component 3 Output 3.1.1.
 Outcome 3.1.
 237,557 Knowledge and awareness enhanced from national to local levels along the economic corridor, ensuring sustainability and potentially leading to policy changes at the national level the beneficiaries, partners and stakeholders and the public in general.
 Project implementa transparent.
-All including women ar products and resu access to these for re stakeholders, re informed of lts and have 6.
-Project Execution ı JS\$481,567 7.
-Total Project Cos t US \$\$5,069,124 8.
-Project Cycle Management Fee charged by the Implementing Entity (if applicable) ı JS\$430,876 Amount of Financing g Requested US\$ 5,500,000
+All including women an products and resu access to these for re lts and have 6.
+Project Execution cost l JS\$481,567 7.
+Total Project Cost US \$\$5,069,124 8.
+Project Cycle Management Fee charged by the Implementing Entity (if applicable) l JS\$430,876 Amount of Financing Requested US\$ 5,500,000

-4. Projected Calendar
+4. Projected Calendar: